jeremieboudreault/flow_data_cehq/README.md

-Import and visualize flow data from CHEQ 🌊
+Download, import and visualize flow data from CHEQ 🌊
 ================================================================================

-Files downloaded from CEHQ are messy.
+Files downloaded from Centre d'Expertise Hydrique du Québec (CEHQ) are messy.
 The header contains useful information, but this information is not well organised.
 The table with values appears a couple of lines below the header.
-In this project, I share some functions that I've written to allow importing, tidying and visualizing flow data downloaded from CEHQ website.
+In this project, we share some functions that we've written to allow downloading, importing, tidying and visualizing flow data from CEHQ website.

+> Disclaimer : The authors are not affiliated to any govermental organizations.

 Step 1 : Download data